 Syllabus: This course is designed to teach the underlying principles of wet chemical analysis and selected instrumentation commonly used in biotechnology and food industries.
 It involves the theoretical principles associated with these methods of analysis.
-Concentration and preparation of solutions, acids bases and salts, General principles of acid base balance and application of acid/base titrations in biotechnology industries, pH, Principles of precipitation titrations, application of titrations in biotechnology, Metal complexes in solution, redox reactions, Moisture analysis, Ashing procedures, Introduction to spectroscopy, Introduction to refractometry, Introduction to chromatography, Sampling and sample preparation level of theoretical knowledge and practical and problem solving skills, and to present the physical and descriptive inorganic and organic aspects of chemistry.
+Concentration and preparation of solutions, acids bases and salts, General principles of acid base balance and application of acid/base titrations in biotechnology industries, pH, Principles of precipitation titrations, application of titrations in biotechnology, Metal complexes in solution, redox analysis, reactions.
+Moisture Ashing procedures.
+Introduction to Introduction refractometry.
+Introduction spectroscopy. to to chromatography, Sampling and sample preparation level of theoretical knowledge and practical and problem solving skills, and to present the physical and descriptive inorganic and organic aspects of chemistry.
 General chemistry makes up 70% of the syllabus: atomic structure and periodic table, ionic compounds, molecular elements and compounds, chemical equations and reactions, composition and stoichiometry, acid-base equilibria, reaction rates and equilibrium, solutions.
 Organic chemistry makes up 30% of the syllabus.
 The organization of organic chemistry, alkanes and cycloalkanes, unsaturated hyDr.ocarbons, alcohols, phenols and ethers, aldehydes and ketones, carboxylic acids and esters, amines and amides.
 Laboratory exercises in selected topics from above.